When should I contact OIS?

 Learn about J-1 status

 Likewise, your department must submit an Atlas e-form to request H-1B status for a new or current international employee.
-We ask that you submit the e-form as far in advance as possible of the employee’s start date.
+We ask that you submit the e-form at least two months before the employee’s start date.

 Learn about H-1B status